s1d6point7bugcrowd/DMARC-SPF-Check/README.md

 - **DKIM Record Check**: Verifies the presence of DKIM records for the default selector.
 - **Color-coded Output**: Provides easy-to-read, color-coded output indicating the status of each record.

+  The script relies on a few dependencies and commands that need to be available on the system where it is executed.
+Dependencies

+    bash
+        The script is written in bash and requires the Bash shell to be installed on your system.

+    dig
+        dig (Domain Information Groper) is a command-line tool used for querying DNS name servers.
+        It is typically part of the bind-utils or dnsutils package, depending on the Linux distribution.

+    Color Support
+        The script uses ANSI escape codes to print colored text in the terminal.
+This requires a terminal that supports ANSI escape codes.

+Installation of Dependencies

+    Installing dig:
+        On Debian-based systems (e.g., Ubuntu):

+sudo apt-get update
+sudo apt-get install dnsutils

+On Red Hat-based systems (e.g., CentOS, Fedora):

+        sudo yum install bind-utils

+Verifying Dependencies

+    Check if bash is installed:
+        This is usually pre-installed on most Unix-like operating systems.
+        To check the version of Bash:

+    bash --version

+Check if dig is installed:

+    To verify if dig is installed and accessible:

+        dig -v

+Additional Notes

+    The script assumes that the DNS servers are reachable and that the network configuration allows DNS queries.
+    Ensure your terminal supports ANSI escape codes to see the colored output correctly.

 Usage

 You can run the script with either a single domain or a file containing a list of domains.